GPT-5.2 ProBatch 2

 This is the operator that makes him “fast.”
 It’s not that he explores more; it’s that each experiment deletes more.

-Action: Swap the organism/system so the discriminative experiment becomes easy, high-signal, and cheap.
+Action: Swap the organism/system so the becomes easy, high-signal, and cheap.

 • Type: (;;;;;;⟂: (P,H,M,C) \rightarrow (O^,M^,C^*))